Jimmy's LegacyOur Inspiration

 Jimmy was also an adventurer, traveling most of the globe in search of great waves, wonderful people and new friendships.
 From Tahiti to Fiji to Bali and Australia, into the Caribbean and throughout most of Latin and South America, and onto Europe and South Africa, Jimmy spread the word of the pure experience of surfing.
 His adventures, and his philosophy of surfing, became the subject of regular columns in the Beach Reporter.

 Untold number of people he met on his travels, ended up on the family couches and at the dinner table.
 He was always “open” for his friends from near and far.

 Jimmy was at the inspirational core of South Bay surfing.
 He was a great surfer with a powerful stroke, love of the tube, and total fluidity on the waves.
 When he paddled into the lineup at El Porto, Puerto Escondido, or Spot X beautiful action would follow always accompanied by good vibes.
 He was a teacher, lifeguard, a dreamer, a traveler, a friend, and a worldwide ambassador of fun times and good surf.

 It all started on the beach one summer when he turned seven.
 As Jimmy later wrote in one of his many columns for the Beach Reporter:

-Jimmy is survived by long time residents of Manhattan Beach, his mom and dad Nancy and Jim Miller, and his brother Jeff, Jeff’s wife Alissa, and a world of loving and caring friends.
-The surf will continue to roll in, kids will continue to learn to surf, 7 year olds will still get their first barrel, young adults will travel and adventure but surfing will never again experience as pure a heart as Jimmy Miller.
+The surf will continue to roll in, kids will continue to learn to surf, Seven-year olds will still get their first barrel, young adults will travel and adventure, but surfing will never again experience as pure a heart as Jimmy Miller.